Wacom-Developer/signature-sdk-js/README.md

 | Firefox        | No             |
 | Safari         | No             |

-Additional information about WebHid compatibility can be viewed [here.](https://caniuse.com/webhid)
+Additional information about WebHID compatibility can be viewed [here.](https://caniuse.com/WebHID)

 ### Creating the Signature Object